Golem-Base/golembase-op-geth/golem-base/etl/sqlite/README.md

 3. If no status exists, initializes with genesis block
 4. Processes WAL files sequentially
 5. For each block:
-   - Processes all operations (create, update, delete, extend TTL)
+   - Processes all operations (create, update, delete, extend BTL)
    - Handles entity data and annotations
-   - For TTL extensions, updates the expiration block of the entity
+   - For BTL extensions, updates the expiration block of the entity
    - Updates processing status
 6. Uses SQLite transactions to ensure data consistency